 The university expects everyone within our community — students, faculty and staff — to treat others equally and does not tolerate hostile behavior toward others.

-We recognize that sex and gender discrimination, as well as sexual harassment and violence, are big issues right now, and we consider it our responsibility to attend to these concerns within our community.
-As a member of our community, you should expect St. Edward’s University to not only comply with federal regulations as they apply to Title IX, but also to remain aligned with our Holy Cross values of community, diversity, social justice and service.
+We recognize that sex and gender discrimination, as well as sexual harassment and violence, are critical issues of our society, and we consider it our responsibility to attend to these concerns within our community.
+As a member of our community, you should expect St. Edward’s University to not only comply with federal and state regulations as they apply to Title IX and state laws, but also to remain aligned with our Holy Cross values of community, diversity, social justice and service.

 Our goal is to assist those affected by sex and gender discrimination, harassment and violence.
-Whether you are a survivor, the accused or a bystander of a Title IX incident, we as a community are here to guide you through the process of resolution.
+Whether you are a survivor, the accused or a bystander of such an incident, we as a community are here to guide you through the process of resolution.
 We strive to be sensitive to the unique needs of different populations within our community.

 Being informed is an important step in finding resolution, either for yourself, a friend, or others in our community.
 Through empathy and compassion, we may more readily address concerns of discrimination and violence surrounding sex and gender.
 Thank you for taking a step toward service to others.
 Together, we can bring about a better time for our community.